PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ![image](assets/en/11.png)

-(3) As a last parameter on the store setup, BTCPay Server requires you to set a “Preferred price source” to compare Bitcoin’s price against the current fiat price so your store displays the correct exchange rate between Bitcoin and the store-set fiat currency.
+(3) As a last parameter on the store setup, BTCPay Server requires you to set a "Preferred price source" to compare Bitcoin’s price against the current fiat price so your store displays the correct exchange rate between Bitcoin and the store-set fiat currency.
 We will stick with the default in the Demo example and set this to the Kraken exchange.
 BTCPay Server uses the Kraken API to check the exchange rates.

 ![image](assets/en/12.png)